 Benefits of Footbeds

-Even if you don’t experience pain with stock footbed’s in your boot, having uniform support under your entire foot rather than contacting the bottom of the boot with only the ball and heel of your foot will redefine your notion of control and which is a must for all-day comfort.
+Even if you don’t experience pain or fatigue in your feet with stock footbed’s in your boot, adding a footbed to stabilise your individual foot has many functions.
+Having uniform contact under your entire foot rather than contacting the bottom of the boot with only the forefoot and heel will redefine your notion of control and is a must for all-day comfort.

 The two main types of footbed’s we offer are:

-Fully custom footbeds involve a custom moldable base that’s first formed to the user’s foot, then further supported by adding layers of foam underneath and then sanded or ground to match the contours of your bootboard and boot shell.
+Fully custom footbeds involve a custom base that’s first moulded to the user’s foot, and in the majority of cases is then supported by adding layers of foam underneath it.
+Then it is ground to match the contours of your boot board and shell.
 This is what is referred to as a “posted” footbed.
-Though they are not cheap it is often the we the best option for people that have large arches and people that pronate a lot or want the ultimate fit.

 Keep in mind that there will likely be a break-in period for any new footbed.
-If you haven’t been using footbeds in your ski or snowboard boots, you will most likely feel that it feel a lot different to normal and you may find the pressure under your arch uncomfortable at first if you don’t normally wear them in your shoes.
-It takes time for your foot to become accustom to the support.
+If you haven’t been using footbeds in your ski or snowboard boots or your normal shoes, you will most likely feel a big difference to normal and you may find the pressure under your arch unusual at first.
+It takes time for your foot to become accustomed to the support.